TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 19/Luke 19.16.md

 ---

-And the first came before him, saying, Lord, thy pound hath made ten pounds more.
+The first came before him, saying, 'Lord, your mina has made ten more minas.'